docker/docs/docker-hub/company-owner.md

 As a company owner, you can configure [Single Sign-on (SSO)](../single-sign-on/configure/index.md) and [System for Cross-domain Identity Management (SCIM)](../docker-hub/scim.md) for all organizations under the company.
 This is only visible if your organization has a Docker Business subscription.
 If you want to upgrade your subscription to include the organization under the company, see [upgrade your subscription](../subscription/upgrade.md).

 The SSO configuration updates all domain mappings for your organizations to a single domain so you can manage multiple organizations using one domain for your company.
-Group management is also available if your IdP supports group assignment.
+Group mapping is also available if your IdP supports group assignment.

 ### Add a company owner